reyla/myreads/README.md

 You can clone this project using https://github.com/reyla/myreads.git

-In your directory, install all project dependencies with `npm install`.
+In your project directory, install all project dependencies with `npm install`.

 Start the development server with `npm start`.
 It should automatically navigate your web browser to http://localhost:3000